Last Updated on June 30, 2023

 What is a Company Director?

-As outlined by Section 4 of the Companies Act, a director refers to any person occupying the position of director of a corporation by whatever name called and includes a person in accordance with whose directions or instructions the directors of a corporation are accustomed to act.
+As outlined by Section 4 of the Companies Act, a company director refers to any person occupying the position of director of a corporation by whatever name called and includes a person in accordance with whose directions or instructions the directors of a corporation are accustomed to acting.

-What are the qualifications to be a director?
+What are the qualifications to be a company director?

 Several criteria and qualifications need to be met by a potential director to be eligible for the position.
 The qualifications required and criteria are the following:

 - Must be at least 18 years old.
 There’s no maximum age for directors who serve in a private company, whereas if you serve for a public company or its subsidiary, the maximum age is 70.